JohnCoene/javascript-for-r/_book/7-02-webpack-npm-discover.md

 Unless the R programmer uses packages such as renv [@R-renv] or packrat [@R-packrat] then packages are installed globally on the machine, running `install.packages("dplyr")` installs a single version of dplyr across the entire machine.
 Because CRAN is strict and its packages subsequently stable it tends not to be too much of an issue.
 Packages submitted to CRAN are checked for reverse dependencies (other packages that depend on it) to see if the submission could cause issues.

-However, NPM does no such thing with packages that are submitted, therefore the developer has to be more careful about dependencies.
-These may change abruptly (breaking changes), the same library on two different versions may work differently.
-Thus it makes sense that NPM out-of-the-box comes with better encapsulation of projects than R. It is _not recommended,_ to install NPM packages globally.
+However, NPM does no such thing with packages that are submitted, therefore the developer has to be more careful about dependencies, particularly versioning as packages can dramatically change from one version to the next.
+Thus it makes sense that NPM out-of-the-box advocates and provides tools to encapsulate projects.
+It is _not recommended,_ to install NPM packages globally.
 NPM projects (directory where `npm init` was run) come bundled with the equivalent of renv/packrat.

 Installing Node packages also takes place at the command line with the `install` command followed by the name of the package to install, e.g.: `npm install nameOfPackage`.

 As mentioned it is rarely a good idea to install packages globally at the exception of very few packages such as command line applications used across the machine.
 As an example the [docsify-cli](https://docsify.js.org/) package for documentation generation can safely be installed globally as it is used at the command line in projects that don't necessarily use NPM.
 This can be achieved with the `-g` flag that stands for "global:" `npm install docsify-cli -g`.

-The two other scopes are only slightly different from one another but that difference is rather important.
+There are two other scopes on which packages can be installed.
 NPM allows distinguishing between packages that are needed to develop the project and packages that are needed in the final product being build.

-R does not make this distinction but it could perhaps be somewhat useful, for instance throughout the book we used the usethis package to develop packages from setting up the project to adding packages to `DESCRIPTION` file, and more.
-Perhaps one would like to make this a "developer" dependency so that other developers that pull the package have usethis installed and readily available.
-The advantage is that dependency is not included in the final product, that is, in this example usethis is not required to use the package built and therefore is not installed by the user.
+R does not come with such convenience but could perhaps be useful, for instance throughout the book we used the usethis package to develop packages from setting it up to adding packages to the `DESCRIPTION` file, and more.
+Perhaps one would like to make this a "developer" dependency so that other developers that pull the package from Github have usethis installed and readily available.
+The advantage is that this dependency would not be included in the final product, that is, usethis is not required to use the package (only to develop it) and therefore is not installed by the user.

-As stated in the previous chapter file size matters in JavaScript it is therefore important that those dependencies used only for development are not included in the final JavaScript file we create.
+As stated in the previous chapter file size matters in JavaScript, it is therefore important that dependencies that are used only for development are not included in the final JavaScript file.
 With NPM this can be done by using the `--save-dev` flag, e.g.: `npm install webpack --save-dev` to install webpack.
-This is incidentally how it will be eventually installed as it is needed to prepare the final product (minify, bundle, etc.) but is not a dependency of that final bundled file.
+This is incidentally how it will be eventually installed as it is needed to prepare the final product (minify, bundle, etc.) but is not required to run the bundled file(s).

 Finally, there are the "true" dependencies, those that are needed in the output we're creating.
 For instance were we to rebuild the gio widget with NPM we could install it with `npm install giojs --save` because this dependency will be required in the output file we produce.